Maya A. Babu, MD, MBA

 Involved in the American Medical Association for more than 10 years, Maya A. Babu, MD, MBA, was re-elected to the AMA Board of Trustees in 2015.
 She has also served in the Minnesota Medical Association (MMA) and the Massachusetts Medical Society.

-A native of Eagan, Minn., Dr. Babu attended college at the University of Minnesota, receiving a BS in neuroscience and BA in psychology, both summa cum laude with highest distinction in 2005.
+A native of Eagan, Minnesota, Dr. Babu attended college at the University of Minnesota, receiving a BS in neuroscience and BA in psychology, both summa cum laude with highest distinction in 2005.
 Dr. Babu attended Harvard Medical School and received an MD cum laude in 2010.
 She also attended Harvard Business School, where she received her MBA in 2010.
-She is presently a neurosurgical resident at the Mayo Clinic in Rochester, Minn., where she is completing her fellowship.
+She is presently a neurosurgical resident at the Mayo Clinic in Rochester, Minnesota, where she is completing her fellowship.

 An inclusive and tenacious advocate for physicians and patients, Dr. Babu has held numerous leadership positions in the AMA.
 She served on the governing councils for the AMA Resident and Fellow Section (RFS) and the AMA Women Physicians Congress (now Section) and was the resident member of the AMA Council on Legislation.
 From 2011 to 2012 she was the lead AMA-RFS delegate to the AMA House of Delegates and was a member of the AMA Advisory Committee to the Board of Trustees on alternative membership models.
 Previously she was active in the AMA Medical Student Section.